Suzuki GSX400E 19791987

 1980 Suzuki year code:

-per cylinder was presented in Europe in 1980, replacing the GS425
+per cylinder was released in January 1980.
+It replaced the GS425

 with two valves per cylinder.
 The style of the middle range street